georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 Component based architecture has gained a lot of popularity in front-end development over the past few years.
 It's a pattern that fits nicely in the context of developing front-end applications and enables developers to write maintainable and extensible front-end code.

 The scalable Angular app architecture described in this article is strongly rooted in component based architecture.
 The purpose of many ideas written bellow is to enhance components' reusability which in turn makes front-end apps easier (and way more fun) to understand and extend.
-In my opinion, the two most important ideas to create truly reusable components are to separate them into **containers and presentational components** and to ensure that **app's data (state) is flowing in one direction only**.
+In my opinion, the most important part of creating truly reusable components is to separate them into **containers and presentational components**.

-#### 1.2.1 Presentational components and smart containers
+#### 1.2.1 Presentational components

 In the [previous article about observable store services](/state-management-in-angular-with-observable-store-services/){:target='_blank'} we've learned how to store app's state in observable stores.
 To make an app useful though we would want to present this state to the users and create an interface for them to interact with the state.
 This is where presentational components come into play.

-**Presentational components** are responsible for rendering the current state and providing an interface that makes it possible for the user to interact with the app.
+Presentational components are responsible for rendering the current state and providing an interface that makes it possible for the user to interact with the app.
 They define how the rendered state should look like in their templates and style definitions.
 They also setup event listeners to handle the interaction part of their responsibilities.

 Let's see how the theory of presentational components looks like in practice.
 We'll first have a look at a simplified template of a coffee candidate that the users can vote for.